Schlegen/DICE-with-carbon-budget/README.md

 <img src="simulation_plots/Cumulative emissions.png" width="400">

-Finally, the following chart represents the evolution of the temperature in the thre scenarios. we can see that the new scenario leads to a global warming of 1.55 degrees.
+Finally, the following chart represents the evolution of the temperature in the three scenarios. we can see that the new scenario leads to a global warming of 1.55 degrees.

-TODO : correct the bug in the temperatures (due to the fact the implemented carbon budget is between 01/01/2020 and 31/12/2100).

 <img src="simulation_plots/Temperatures.png" width="400">